w-22/edx-module1-csv-to-json-converter/README.md

 I divided code into 2 functions:
 1. loadRow - adds each row to temporary array
-2. writeJson - converts the array into JSON string and then save it to a file
+2. writeJson - converts the array into JSON string and then saves it to a file